 The optimal time to propagate a Hoya Sunrise is when the plant develops strongly during the spring or summer.

-Leaf and stem clippings are the finest approaches to reproducing Hoyas because they are inexpensive and straightforward.
+However, leaf and stem sections are the best approaches for propagating Hoyas because they are inexpensive and effortless.

-You must expect to wait six weeks for a root to form from the leaflets in the soil.
+You must expect to wait 6 weeks for a root to emerge from the leaves in the soil.

-- Place at least four to seven leaves in the soil, slightly covering the ends to allow roots to grow.
+- Place at least 4-7 leaves in the soil, slightly covering the sides for roots to grow.

 - Allow sufficient space between the foliage in the pot for the roots to expand as they develop.

-- The leaves should be seated at a 45-degree angle to permit maturation.
+- The leaves should be seated at 45° to permit maturation.

-- Removing the basal leaves from the stalk.
+To propagate using stem cuttings, first, remove the basal leaves from the stem stalk.

-- The lower part of the stalk should be buried in moist soil once chopped off the parent plant.
+However, the lower part of the stem should be buried in moist soil.

-- When planting the stem clipping, the substrate should be somewhat damp.
+- When planting the stem clippings, the substrate should be damp and moist.

 - Provide only a tiny amount of water to prevent rotting.